 Reinventing The IT Experience

-Mike discovered top talent such as a paralegal turned IT guy, who was brought in to work with their attorney clients.
-“Our clients love him,” Mike said.
+Michael discovered top talent such as a paralegal turned IT guy, who was brought in to work with their attorney clients.
+“Our clients love him,” Michael said.
 “He speaks their language, plus we have expertise and service for legal in house.”

 The formula garnered trust and attracted prestigious law firms such as RM Partners Law and Tamari Law Group and nonprofits such as the Ronald McDonald House Charities, SOS Children’s Villages Illinois, which provides foster care homes that keep siblings together, and Embrace Living Communities, a non-profit with 33 affordable housing communities for seniors in the U.S.